 Allie Shinn has been with the ACLU since January of 2010.
 She first held the position of Government Affairs Intern, then served as part-time Litigation Coordinator beginning in November 2010.
 In 2011, Allie took on the role of Development Director and in 2016 accepted a position as the Director of Philanthropy and Strategic Initiatives.
 Allie holds a Bachelor of Arts in History and a Master of Science in International Studies, both from Oklahoma State University.
-Her primary civil liberties interests are women’s rights and criminal justice reform.
+Her primary civil liberties interests are women’s rights, racial justice, and criminal justice reform.

 Bryan Newell relocated to Oklahoma City in 2000.
 He is a native Arkansan that holds a BSBA in Accounting from the University of Arkansas.
 Bryan worked as financial analyst in the manufacturing, service, and telecommunications industries.
 Bryan joined the ACLU in 2010 as the Office Manager.

-Outside of his work with the American Civil Liberties Union of Oklahoma, Bryan is a licensed Realtor and he enjoys outdoor activities.
+Outside of his work with the American Civil Liberties Union of Oklahoma, Bryan is a licensed Realtor.